erlang/otp/HOWTO/DEVELOPMENT.md

 # Developing Erlang/OTP

-The Erlang/OTP development repository is quite large and the make system contains a lot of functionality to help when a developing.
+The Erlang/OTP development repository is quite large and the make system contains a lot of functionality to help when developing.
 This howto will try to showcase the most important features of the make system.

 The guide is mostly aimed towards development on a Unix platform, but